create new directory$ mkdir new-project# enter new directory$ cd new-project# initialize git$ git init# attach remote$ git remote add origin [email protected]:<username>/<repo>.git# change default branch name$ git branch -M main

 Your work now resides within the GitHub repository, which means that Pages is able to access it too.

-If this is your first Cloudflare Pages project, refer to for a complete setup guide.
+If this is your first Cloudflare Pages project, refer to Get started for a complete setup guide.
 After selecting the appropriate GitHub repository, you must configure your project with the following build settings:

 - Project name – Your choice